ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Nowadays most modern ReactJS and NodeJS apps are created using TypeScript.
 Angular was already having it in-built.
 So, you go for a Reactt…</blockquote>

 <h3>4.
-Node.js Full TypeScript Support: What You Need to Know - <a href="https://medium.com/@emaddehnavi/node-js-full-typescript-support-what-you-need-to-know-3c90ffb6520c" target="_blank" rel="noopener noreferrer">link</a></h3>
+TypeScript Will Replace JavaScript Entirely in 2025 — Here’s the Proof - <a href="https://medium.com/@rabinarayandev/typescript-will-replace-javascript-entirely-in-2025-heres-the-proof-717f87537e41" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Emad Dehnavi`**
+✍️ **posted by `Rabinarayan Patra`**

-<blockquote>As of Node.js v23.5.0, there is built-in lightweight support, you can use the built-in support for type stripping, and for full typescript…</blockquote>
+<blockquote>Ready for a bold prediction?
+By 2025, TypeScript may dethrone JavaScript entirely.
+Crazy?
+Maybe — but here’s the proof.
+Let’s dive in!</blockquote>

 <h3>5.
 TypeScript Patterns You Should Know for React Development - <a href="https://medium.com/@ignatovich.dm/typescript-patterns-you-should-know-for-react-development-d43129494027" target="_blank" rel="noopener noreferrer">link</a></h3>